-This year we opted to spend February half term in the Yorkshire dales.
+This year we opted to spend February half term in Yorkshire.
 But what did we actually DO in February in the Yorkshire Dales?

 I know, I know – February is not normally a time any sane person chooses to holiday in the UK, is it?
 And if you WERE going to do it, you possibly wouldn’t head to one of the bleakest, more remote areas with four children in tow.

 I have teenagers.
 What was I even thinking??

 Well, actually I was thinking that what our family needed was some time.
 Time without the distractions of life – time to be together, to reconnect, to just… be.

 And frankly, most of the week looked rather a lot that looked like this…

 There were fresh snow falls on the hill tops while we were away, and though the winds were biting the the weather stayed clear and ridiculously beautiful for us.
 Having gone prepared for a grey & soggy trip we spent the week outdoors in amazing weather.